 All of this can be accomplished by taking small steps toward healing.
 The idea is to find ways to keep the abuser away so that he/she does not cross the emotional limits that have caused so much damage and pain in the past.
 Detached Contact is about remaining emotionally distant in the presence of toxic people.
 It is not about limiting contact while provoking the abuser.

 After the victim has passed the stages of Despair, Education, Awakening, and Limits, he/she is ready for Restoration.
 You might be asking yourself, restoration of what?
 Restoration of your material things, life moments, financial stability, physical and mental health, or anything that you have lost in your past life as a victim of domestic violence.

 How does a victim know that he/she has reached this stage?
 When he/she feels the need to have a hobby in his/her free time, an activity that has nothing to do with the educational process that he/she has been experiencing.
 This is the moment when the victim decides to live again and to bring hope to his/her life.

 This is the final stage, the stage in which the survivor will look back to the previous stages and continue to deepen his/her healing and restoration.
 In this stage, the person also learns to identify healthy relationships and avoid toxic people.
 Remaining is when a survivor lives his/her recovery life fully, with the confidence and skills to stay safe from future abuse.

 A key component in the Remaining stage is recognizing that you are a new person.
 You have grown, you have changed, and you are an improved version of yourself.

-God will be by your side as a mighty giant, ready to protect you and give you the freedom you need, if you only dare to begin a new healing process.
+God will be by your side as a mighty giant.
+He will be always ready to protect you and give you the freedom you need if you only dare to begin a new healing process.
 I am not telling you that this is easy, but it is possible.
 And, if at any time you need a friendly hand to help you or hold you, or maybe you need professional help, you can call me at 407-618-0212 or write to email@example.com